-The following projects were funded by NOAA’s Ocean Observing and Monitoring Division under the 2019 National Ocean Partnership Program Broad Agency Announcement (2019 NOPP BAA) Topic 4 “Autonomous Profiling Floats for Investigating Tropical Pacific Ocean Biogeochemistry”, in partnership with NASA’s Ocean Biology and Biogeochemistry Program and CPO’s Climate Variability and Predictablity Program, and an internal NOAA competition inviting proposals to advance use of Argo BGC floats through regional demonstration experiments.
+The following projects were funded by NOAA’s Global Ocean Monitoring and Observing Program under the 2019 National Ocean Partnership Program Broad Agency Announcement (2019 NOPP BAA) Topic 4 “Autonomous Profiling Floats for Investigating Tropical Pacific Ocean Biogeochemistry”, in partnership with NASA’s Ocean Biology and Biogeochemistry Program and CPO’s Climate Variability and Predictablity Program, and an internal NOAA competition inviting proposals to assess the efficacy of instrumented autonomous profiling floats for observing tropical Pacific Ocean biogeochemistry.

 Improvements to Profiling Float Technology in Support of Equatorial Pacific Biogeochemical Studies

 PI/Co-PI(s): Stephen C. Riser (University of Washington), Ken Johnson (MBARI), Brendan Carter, (JISAO/UW), Thomas Mitchell (Seabird)

 Start Year: 2019 | Duration: 3 years